Galileo (1975 film): Plot

 The film closely follows the "American" version of Brecht's play Galileo.
 In 1609 Galileo is a mathematics professor in Padua, Italy.
 While his salary is inadequate, he possesses the freedom to pursue controversial scientific studies under the protection of the Venetian Republic.
 Part of his work involves the use of a telescope, a relatively new scientific instrument brought from the Netherlands.
 Using the telescope, Galileo seeks to test the theories put forth by Nicolaus Copernicus that place the Sun – and not the Earth – at the centre of universe.
 As his research progresses, Galileo accepts a more prestigious academic position in Florence.
 But his new position does not come with the government protection he enjoyed in Venice, and his friends in the higher echelons of the Roman Catholic Church refuse to come to his aid when he is summoned before the Inquisition.

+Cast

+Credits from AFI Catalog of Feature Films:

 Production

 Development and screenplay

 Losey had a long relationship with Brecht that commenced in the 1930s and culminated with the 1947 stage performances of Galileo.
 After these, Losey mainly worked as a film director.
 Losey was blacklisted in the US in the early 1950s due to his political activities, which effectively ended his career in the US film industry.
 He emigrated to England, where he was able to re-establish his career.
 Over the years he made several efforts to produce a film based on Brecht's play.
 These were finally realized when Losey was engaged to direct a film of Galileo for the 1974–1975 season of the American Film Theatre.
 In its two seasons, American Film Theater presented thirteen film adaptations based on well-known plays.
 By design, these were not films of stage productions — they were plays "translated to the film medium, but with complete faithfulness to the original play script."
 While the films were intended for US movie theaters, Galileo was produced in England.

 The screenplay for Galileo was written by Barbara Bray and Losey.
 Bray had a long career as an editor, translator, and critic.
 She is also noted as the longtime companion and mistress of Samuel Beckett, who won the Nobel Prize in Literature in 1969.
 Besides Galileo, she wrote two other screenplays with Losey.
 Their screenplay for Galileo relies primarily on the "American" version of Brecht's play that was first performed in 1947.
 This English language version was written between 1944 and 1947 by Brecht with Charles Laughton, his collaborator and translator.
 The play was produced in Los Angeles, California and then in New York City, with Laughton (a famed film actor) starring as Galileo.
 The play was first published in 1952.
 Bray and Losey's screenplay made changes in this version that reflect the ultimate 1956 "Berlin version" (in German), as well as the English translation of the Berlin version and additional materials published by Ralph Manheim and John Willett in 1972.
 Scene 14 from the 1947 play was dropped from the film version.